t8ortot/sheets-discogs-tracker/README.md

 - **Artist**: This is the name of the artist.
 It can be manually populated to keep track of purchases not yet in your Discogs collection.
 Once a Discogs ID is added to the row, it is overwritten with the artist's name as shown in Discogs.
 - **Album**: This is the name of the album.
 It can be manually populated to keep track of purchases not yet in your Discogs collection.
 Once a Discogs ID is added to the row, it is overwritten with the album's name as shown in Discogs.
 - **Purchased Date**: This is the date the item was purchased.
 This is only for your own records and is not used by the script for any reason.
-- **Price**: This is where you put the price you paid for the item, pre-tax/shipping.
+- **Price**: This is where you manually put the price you paid for the item, pre-tax/shipping.
 If you do not wish to store the costs in such detail, you can just put the total cost here instead.
-- **Tax**: This is where you put the tax cost for the item.
+- **Tax**: This is where you manually put the tax cost for the item.
 This field can be blank if you do not wish to store your costs in detail.
-- **Shipping**: This is where you put the shipping cost for the item.
+- **Shipping**: This is where you manually put the shipping cost for the item.
 This field can be blank if you do not wish to store your costs in detail.
 - **Total**: This is automatically calculated by the script and is equal to the sum of the Price, Tax, and Shipping costs of the item.
 This value is used to determine the color of the Discogs Lowest cell.
 - **Discogs Lowest**: This is automatically populated with the lowest listed price for the item on Discogs.
 The color of this cell is determined by the profit/loss percentage calculated by comparing the Total and Discogs Lowest values, reaching the caps at +/- 10%.
 - **Reload Difference**: This is automatically populated with the amount that the price has changed since the last time the script updated the row.
 - **Last Reload Date**: This is the last time the script updated the row.
 The script uses this date to determine if it has already updated the row for the day.
-- **Notes**: This is where notes about the item can be stored.
+- **Notes**: This is where notes about the item can be manually entered.
 This is only for your own records and is not used by the script for any reason.

 ## Info Box
 The script will build an info box to the right of the [Collection](#collection).
 This section will show a summary of your collection, as well as expose certain settings that you can configure.
 Below is a description of what each row represents: